 Ordinary orange juice containers can lead to hours of entertainment for your kids this summer.
-Whether by gardening or making toys, your kids won’t be bored when they work on one of these projects!
+That’s right, hang on to your OJ container because I’ve got plenty of creative ways you can reuse an orange juice bottle.
+Whether by gardening or making toys, your kids won’t be bored when they work on one of these projects.
+Have fun.

 Cut out windows and doors first, then cover the carton in paper mache (paper dipped in glue or a flour/water solution) to create a non-waxy surface to paint on.
 Once dried, use white latex paint as the base coat before adding the final layer of color to your dollhouse.